-I trained to be a geologist from 1969-1973, got a entry-level job with the United States Geological Survey (USGS) in 1975, and then spent four years working as a full-time professional geologist until 1979 –one in Menlo Park, CA and three in Seattle, WA.
-At that point I switched to academia and moved to Wisconsin.
-This real-life work experience grounded my subsequent teaching career, and continues to provide a good personal example for students seeking non-academic jobs.
-I still occasionally work as a geologist when consulting.
+I trained as a geologist from 1969-1975, and then worked as a full-time geologist for the United States Geological Survey until 1979.
+This real-life work experience grounded my subsequent academic teaching career, and provides a real-life model for students seeking non-academic jobs.
+I continue to work as a professional geologist when consulting.

 Field Assistant (GS 5) 1975 Summer – ALASKA – USGS entry-level “grunt” or “go-fer” as a summer field assistant working for multiple Alaska Branch investigators, based from the research vessel Donald J. Miller, anchored in Lituya Bay.
 Midway through the summer I began to work for the Quaternary geologist Thomas D. Hamilton on two separate tasks: a reconnaissance of the geological hazards associated with the new Haul Road for the yet-to-be-built Alaska Pipeline; and a helicopter-based glacial mapping project of the Itkillik and Sagavinirktok Quadrangles, each the size of Connecticut and Rhode Island combined.

-Geological Assistant (GS 5) 1975-1966 – MENLO PARK, CA – USGS full-time geological assistant helping Thomas D. Hamilton with equipment handling, data analysis, aerial photo interpretation, mapping, and manuscript review.
+Geological Assistant (GS 5) 1975-1976 – MENLO PARK, CA – USGS full-time geological assistant: field logistics, data analysis, aerial photo interpretation, geologic mapping, field data collection, and manuscript review.

-Geologist (GS 9-13) 1976-1979 – SEATTLE, WA – USGS full-time geologist assigned to my own project involving isostatically uplifted glacial deltas.
-Skip Pessl, supervisor.
+Geologist (GS 9-13) 1976-1979 – SEATTLE, WA – Full-time USGS geologist assigned to my own project involving isostatically uplifted glacial deltas.
 During the summer of 1978 I was loaned from the USGS to the U.S. National Park Service to do Quaternary mapping in Denali National Park.

 Photo: Archaeological investigation at Swan Point, Alaska.